Uniforms of the Royal Air Force: Air Forces

+Cadets

-Cadets of the ATC and CCF (RAF) Sections wear the uniforms of the Royal Air Force.
+Air Cadets of the ATC (In shirt-sleeve order) and CCF (RAF Section).

+Royal Air Force Air Cadets of the Air Training Corps (ATC) and Combined Cadet Force (RAF Section) wear the uniform of the Royal Air Force; ATC cadets being easily distinguished from Combined Cadet Force (CCF) cadets by their silvered metal ATC cap/beret badge, used in place of the standard RAF anodised (stay-bright) metal airman’s cap/beret badge.
+Cadets also wear a brassard on the right arm upon which the squadron (ATC) or school (CCF) identity badge, plus any merit badges, are displayed.

 Royal Observer Corps

 From 1941 until 1996, the Royal Observer Corps wore RAF uniforms, with a midnight blue beret, ROC cap badge, rank titles, insignia and tunic buttons.
 During the 1980s, ROC personnel were authorised to wear the RAF field service cap or WRAF pillbox style hat in place of the beret whilst in working dress.
 As with the ROC stable belt introduced during the same period, these additional uniform items were purchased privately at the expense of the individual.

 ROC personnel wearing RAF Battledress, 1941.

 ROC personnel wearing RAF overalls, 1943.

 ROC officers wearing RAF No. 1 Service Dress, 1986.

 ROC personnel wearing RAF Service working dress No. 2b, with ROC stable belt, 1986.

+Forage cap and pillbox hat worn as optional headwear in No. 2 Dress.
+(Forage cap with ROC Officer's gilt buttons/badge).

 ROC personnel wearing RAF No. 1 SD and the RAF 1972 pattern BD blouse, 1991.